 The rules of data sharing under the DTSA are relatively simple:

-- If it is aggregated to a level where the consumer or an individual DTS User cannot be identified, it can be accessed subject to a DAS framework.
+- If it is aggregated to a level where the consumer or an individual DTS User cannot be identified, again it can be accessed subject to a DAS framework.

 The government and Ofgem have launched an Energy Data Taskforce, to be run by Energy Systems Catapult and chaired by Laura Sandys of Challenging Ideas.